mcaceresb/stata-gtools/README.md

 the final swaps.
 The plugin runs fast, but the copy overhead plus the Stata swaps often make the function be slower than Stata's native `sort`.

+The reason that the other functions are faster is because they don't deal with all that overhead.
 By contrast, Stata's `gsort` is not efficient.
 To sort data, you need to make pair-wise comparisons.
 For real numbers, this is just `a > b`.
-However, a generic comparison function can be written as `compare(a, b) > 0`.
+However, a generic comparison function can be written as `compare(a,
+b) > 0`.
 This is true if a is greater than b and false otherwise.
 To invert the sort order, one need only use `compare(b, a) > 0`, which is what gtools does internally.

 However, Stata creates a variable that is the inverse of the sort variable.
 This is equivalent, but the overhead makes it slower than `hashsort`.